BSI Group

 The British Standards Institution (BSI) is the national standards body of the United Kingdom.
-BSI produces technical standards on a wide range of products and services and also supplies certification and standards-related services to businesses.
+BSI produces technical standards on a wide range of products and services and also supplies standards certification services for business and personnel.

 History

 BSI was founded as the Engineering Standards Committee in London in 1901.
 It subsequently extended its standardization work and became the British Engineering Standards Association in 1918, adopting the name British Standards Institution in 1931 after receiving a Royal Charter in 1929.
 In 1998 a revision of the Charter enabled the organization to diversify and acquire other businesses, and the trading name was changed to BSI Group.

 The Group now operates in 195 countries.
 The core business remains standards and standards related services, although the majority of the Group's revenue comes from management systems assessment and certification work.

 In 2021, BSI appointed its first female chief executive officer, Susan Taylor Martin.

 Activities

 BSI produces British Standards, and, as the UK's National Standards Body, is also responsible for the UK publication, in English, of international and European standards.
 BSI is obliged to adopt and publish all European Standards as identical British Standards (prefixed BS EN) and to withdraw pre-existing British Standards that are in conflict.
 However, it has the option to adopt and publish international standards (prefixed BS ISO or BS IEC).

-In response to commercial demands, BSI also produces commissioned standards products such as Publicly Available Specifications, (PASs), Private Standards and Business Information Publications.
+In response to commercial demands, BSI also produces commissioned standards products such as Publicly Available Specifications (PASs), Private Standards and Business Information Publications.
 These products are commissioned by individual organizations and trade associations to meet their needs for standardized specifications, guidelines, codes of practice etc. Because they are not subject to the same consultation and consensus requirements as formal standards, the lead time is shorter.

 BSI also publishes standards-related books, CD-ROMs, subscription and web-based products as well as providing training on standards-related issues.